-Debra Fine has been CEO of both private and public companies in the educational media, technology and consumer products sectors.
-She has created marketing strategy for some of the world’s best known brands such as Disney Interactive, Kraft, Quaker and several Entertainment Companies.
+Debra Fine has been CEO of both private and public companies in the educational online media, technology, e-commerce and consumer products sectors.
+She has created the marketing strategy for some of the world’s best-known brands such as Disney Interactive, Kraft, Quaker and several Entertainment Companies.

-Debra Fine is currently CEO and Executive Director of “I Have a Dream” Foundation – Los Angeles.
-IHADLA has been sponsoring students, “Dreamers,” throughout Los Angeles since 1987.
-The Foundation sponsors an entire grade at an inner-city, Title 1 elementary school, and stays with those students for over ten years, providing after-school and summer programs, academic and cultural enrichment, counseling services, arts instruction, mentors and tutors.
-Upon high school graduation, IHADLA then provides each Dreamer a last-dollar scholarship for college or career training.
+Debra Fine was previously the CEO and Executive Director of “I Have a Dream” Foundation – Los Angeles.
+IHADLA has been sponsoring students, throughout Los Angeles since 1987.
+The Foundation sponsors an entire grade at an inner-city, Title 1 elementary school, providing after-school and summer programs, academic and cultural enrichment, counseling services, mentors, and tutors.
+Upon high school graduation, IHADLA provides each Dreamer a scholarship for college or career training.

-Debra Fine currently serves on the board of The Maple Counseling Center.
-TMCC provides low cost mental health care to those in need in Los Angeles.
+Debra Fine has served on both public and private company boards as Audit Chair, Compensation Chair and serves on the board of The Maple Counseling Center.
+TMCC which provides low-cost mental health care to those in need in Los Angeles.

 She is a Member of Young President’s Organization and is a moderator for WIN (Women’s International Network); Lean In (Sheryl Sandberg’s women on boards movement) Director; Education Chair for Disadvantaged Kids and Regional Chair for the Musicians Network.

 Debra was awarded Female Entrepreneur of the Year in the Children’s Educational products space.
 She was also named one of the top 50 most influential women in entertainment for her for her role as CEO of Cloud9 Interactive, as one of the few women in technology.
 Fine has had over 20 years of experience in strategic planning, capital raising, marketing, operations and business development/strategic alliances